keboola/developers-docs/extend/generic-extractor/registration.md

 section.
 Other sections, such as [`api`](/extend/generic-extractor/configuration/api/) or [`authorization.oauth_api`](/extend/generic-extractor/configuration/api/authentication/#oauth) may not be modified by the end-user.

+You can review existing templates in their [Github repository](https://github.com/keboola/kbc-ui-templates/tree/master/resources).
+If you feel confident, you can send a pull request with your templates, otherwise [contact us on support](mailto:support@keboola.com) to activate templates for your extractor.

 ## Example
 Let's say you have the following working API configuration (see [example [EX111]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/111-templates-example)):